oo0v/o3utl/README.md

 - `FFmpeg-Iwara-720p60fps` - H.264 720p 60fps for Iwara
 - `FFmpeg-Iwara-720p30fps` - H.264 720p 30fps for Iwara
 - `FFmpeg-for-X` - H.264 1080p 30fps for X (Twitter)

-## Requirements

-### Essential
-- **FFmpeg**
-  - Download FFmpeg and place `ffmpeg.exe` in the `o3utl/bin/` directory
-  - All default presets run bin/ffmpeg.exe.
-If you want to use your own ffmpeg, modify the commands written in tasks.ini

-### System Requirements
-- Windows 10/11
-- PowerShell
-- NVIDIA RTX40,50+ (for all default presets)